go-go-golems/prescribe/ttmp/2025/12/26/002-MAKE-IT-WORK--make-it-work/reference/02-diary.md

 ### What should be done in the future
 - Consider adding a second copy mode for “copy generated result” (separate key) once the Result screen moves to a viewport component.

+---

+## Step 11: Result viewport component + resize propagation (WIP)

+This step introduces a proper Result screen component using `bubbles/viewport` so long PR descriptions are scrollable and resize correctly.
+It also establishes the pattern for size propagation: the app root computes layout on `tea.WindowSizeMsg` and then pushes the content area size into child models.

+**Commit (code):** N/A — in progress

+### What I did
+- N/A (in progress)

+### Why
+- The current Result view renders a boxed blob with no scrolling; it truncates badly and makes resize correctness hard to reason about.

+### What worked
+- N/A (in progress)

+### What didn't work
+- N/A (in progress)

+### What I learned
+- N/A (in progress)

+### What was tricky to build
+- N/A (in progress)

+### What warrants a second pair of eyes
+- Making sure the viewport size is based on the *body* layout area (excluding the footer/status) and that resize updates keep the cursor/scroll offset stable enough.

+### What should be done in the future
+- Apply the same pattern to Phase 4/5 components: file list + filter pane should be true child models with explicit `SetSize()`.